 But, when you run a business where its reputation depends on how fast and efficiently your drivers reach their destinations, the Google route planner is not your best bet.

-Just consider this, if you’re using Google Maps, one inaccurate direction can have a ripple effect and the driver will be late for all subsequent deliveries, resulting in some irate customers.
+Just consider this, if you’re using a free route planner like Google Maps, one inaccurate direction can have a ripple effect and the driver will be late for all subsequent deliveries, resulting in some irate customers.
 As a last-mile delivery business owner, you cannot afford that.

 Even if you own a small business, using a multi-stop route planner instead of the Google Maps would be a smarter decision.

 The best route planners can plot multiple routes; in fact, the number of stops is unlimited.

 Furthermore, a delivery route planner takes into account other relevant factors that Google Maps does not.
 For instance, the route planner considers the following:

 - How long does it take to load and unload the delivery vehicles?

 - How long does your driver stop at a customer’s place?

 - What will the weather be like in the next two hours?